chirpy2605/voron/V0/Rainbow_Dragon/README.md

 # Rainbow Dragon Extruder (WIP/BETA)

-This toolhead is for the Voron v0.2 and various [Printers for Ants](https://3dprintersforants.com/).
+This toolhead is a dual filament extruder for the Voron v0.2 and various [Printers for Ants](https://3dprintersforants.com/).

-There are also [Mounts](https://github.com/chirpy2605/voron/tree/main/general/Large_Voron_Mounts) available to use this toolhead to the Voron Trident and v2.4 printers.

 It has been specifically designed for the Phaetus TaiChi dual filament hotend and is exclusively developed for use with the [Dragon Burner](https://github.com/chirpy2605/voron/tree/main/V0/Dragon_Burner) v7+ toolhead.

+There are also [Mounts](https://github.com/chirpy2605/voron/tree/main/general/Large_Voron_Mounts) available to use this toolhead to the Voron Trident, v2.4, Switchwire and Legacy printers.

 There should be no loss in X, Y or Z.